This article has been updated to reflect the Consolidated Appropriations Act’s deferral payment due date extension.

 When are deferred taxes due?

-If employees defer their Social Security tax liability, you are responsible for remitting it to the IRS no later than April 30, 2021.
+If employees defer their Social Security tax liability, you are responsible for withholding the complete amount by a deadline of December 31, 2021.
 How?

-Starting January 1, 2021, you must begin withholding the employee portion of Social Security tax as normal.
-You also need to withhold the amount of deferred Social Security tax.
+Starting January 1, 2021, you can begin withholding the employee portion of Social Security tax as normal.
+You also need to withhold a portion of the deferred Social Security tax.
 Or, you can make another arrangement to collect the deferred taxes from the employee.
-Again, you have until April 30, 2021 to get the IRS the deferred tax without penalties.
+Again, you now have until December 31, 2021 to withhold the deferred tax without penalties.

 Do I have to defer my employees’ SS tax?

 We get it.
 It’s a hassle to pause your employee Social Security tax withholding until January only to apply it back alongside regular withholding when the deferral period ends.